Tim1l/crypto_btc_trend_prediction/README.md

 ![Python](https://img.shields.io/badge/python-3.10.9-blue.svg) ![Status](https://img.shields.io/badge/status-active-brightgreen.svg)

-This project predicts the trend of Bitcoin (BTCUSDT) prices across multiple timeframes (1 week, 1 day, 4 hours) using a LSTM and TCN models with additional Attention layer.
-It generates predictions, saves them to predictions.csv, and sends updates to a Telegram channel.
+This project predicts the trend of Bitcoin (BTC/USDT) prices across multiple timeframes (1 week, 1 day, 4 hours) using a LSTM and TCN model with an additional Attention layer.
+It generates predictions, saves them to `predictions.csv`, and sends updates to a Telegram channel.
 The project includes scripts to fetch market data, preprocess it, and make predictions.

 ## 📋 Prerequisites